xEtherealx/WearLevelEEPROM/README.md

 containing the address that is to be written, and the second is the object you would like to write.

-This function uses the _update_ method to write its data, and therefore only rewrites changed cells.
+This function uses the internal _update_ method to write its data, and therefore only rewrites changed cells.

 This function returns a reference to the `object` passed in.
 It does not need to be used and is only returned for conveience.